AyoTheDev/llm-quick-scroll/README.md

-# Gemini Quick Scroll
+# AI Quick Scroll

-Gemini Quick Scroll is a Google Chrome extension designed to enhance your navigation experience when interacting with the Gemini web interface.
+AI Quick Scroll is a Google Chrome extension designed to enhance your navigation experience when interacting with the main AI web interfaces.
 It provides features to quickly scroll and navigate through lengthy conversations.

 ## Features

-- **Dynamic Navigation Bar:** Injects a dedicated navigation sidebar into the Gemini chat interface.
+- **Dynamic Navigation Bar:** Injects a dedicated navigation sidebar into the AI chat interface.
 - **Chat Item Navigation:** Automatically populates this sidebar with links to each user query and AI response in the current chat.
 - **Concise Summaries:** Generates a short summary (e.g., the first 10 words) for each query and response in the navigation links for easy identification.
 - **Click-to-Scroll:** Instantly jump to a specific query or response by clicking its summary in the navigation bar.
 - **Real-time Updates:** The navigation bar dynamically updates as new messages appear, adding new queries and responses automatically.
 - **Collapsible Sidebar:** The navigation bar can be collapsed to save screen space and expanded when needed.
-- **Automatic Layout Adjustment:** The extension adjusts the main Gemini content area to prevent overlap with the navigation bar.
+- **Automatic Layout Adjustment:** The extension adjusts the main AI content area to prevent overlap with the navigation bar.

 ## Installation